-Jurgen Schadeberg was born in Berlin on 18 March 1931.
+Jurgen Schadeberg was born in Berlin, Germany on 18 March 1931.
 He was raised by his mother, Rosemarie, the only child in a single-parent family of limited means.
-He studied at the School of Optic and Photechnic in Berlin, and worked as an apprentice for the German Press Agency for two years.
+He studied at the School of Optic and Photechnic in Berlin and worked as an apprentice for the German Press Agency for two years.

 His first employment in South Africa, however, was with a developing and printing company, printing amateur pictures.
 This was followed by a position at a studio photographing families.

 Generous with his time and advice, Schadeberg became a teacher and mentor to some of the most creative South African photographers of his time, such as Henry Nxumalo, Bob Gosane, Earnest Cole, Ian Berry and John Brett Cohen.
 He was acknowledged as a leading photographer and teacher, who was open and knowledgeable about black life and culture.

-By the mid-950's Drum had grown as a publication, and had attracted some innovative and talented writers.
+By the mid-1950s Drum had grown as a publication and had attracted some innovative and talented writers.
 However, in 1959 Schadeberg left Drum, after a personal dispute with Anthony Sampson, the editor, who later became former President Nelson Mandela’s biographer, to pursue a career as a freelancer.
-In July of the same year he joined an expedition led by Professor Phillip V. Tobias, the Chairman of the Kalahari Research Committee of the University of the Witwatersrand, to study the San (Bushmen).
+In July of the same year, he joined an expedition led by Professor Phillip V. Tobias, the Chair of the Kalahari Research Committee of the University of the Witwatersrand, to study the San (Bushmen).
 He published these images in the book The Kalahari Bushmen Dance in 1982.